leonskidev/ahh-ts/README.md

 # Ahh

 **Ahh** is a collection of useful features borrowed from other languages that have **practical** use-cases in TypeScript.
-Each module provided by this library should be **intuitive** to use, **idiomatic** with the rest of the ecosystem, and not require dependents of your library to also depend on this one.

-> **Warning**
-> Until v1 is released, this should be considered stable-*ish* at most.
-The
-> above principles are still adhered to, but they have not yet been tested
-> thoroughly.

-Be sure to check out the **[documentation]** and the examples included within it.
+Be sure to check out the [documentation] and the examples included within it.

+## Ethos

+**Ahh** has a very simple ethos: be **intuitive** to use, **idiomatic** to write, and **non-viral** to dependents.
+Any items you use from these modules are just as usable if you expose them to dependents; they don't have to depend on this library as well.

 ## Licence

 All code in the repository is dual-licence under either [MIT] or [Apache 2.0] licences, at your option.
-Contributions submitted by you shall be dual-licensed as above without any additional terms or conditions.
+Contributions intentionally submitted by you shall be dual-licensed, as above, without any additional terms or conditions.

 [documentation]: https://deno.land/x/ahh/src
 [MIT]: ./LICENCE-MIT